labsyspharm/cellcutter/README.md

                         (must correspond to the cell IDs in the segmentation mask), Y_centroid, and X_centroid (the coordinates of cell centroids).
 Only cells represented in the given CSV file will be used, even if additional cells are present in the segmentation mask.
-Cells are written to the file in the same order as they appear in the CSV file.
+Cells are written to the Zarr array in the same order as they appear in the CSV file.
-  DESTINATION           Path to a new directory where cell thumbnails will be stored in Zarr
+  DESTINATION.zarr      Path to a new directory where cell thumbnails will be stored in Zarr
                         format.
+Must end in '.zarr' and must not already exist.
+These restrictions can be lifted by using the '-f/--force' flag.

 optional arguments:
   -h, --help            show this help message and exit -p P                  Number of processes run in parallel.
   -z                    Store thumbnails in a single zip file instead of a directory.
+  -f, --force           Overwrite existing destination directory and don't enforce '.zarr'
+                        extension.
   --window-size WINDOW_SIZE
                         Size of the cell thumbnail in pixels.
 Defaults to size of largest cell.
   --mask-cells          Fill every pixel not occupied by the target cell with zeros.
+  --channels [CHANNELS ...]
+                        Indices of channels (1-based) to include in the output e.g., --channels 1 3 5.
+Channels are included in the file in the given order.
+If not specified, by default all channels are included.
+This option must be *after* all positional arguments.
+  --cache-size CACHE_SIZE
+                        Cache size for reading image tiles in MB.
+For best performance the cache size should be larger than the size of the image.
+(Default: 10240 MB = 10 GB)
   --chunk-size CHUNK_SIZE
                         Desired uncompressed chunk size in MB.
 (See https://zarr.readthedocs.io/en/stable/tutorial.html#chunk-optimizations)